It's like our version of the Oscars

 The gold standard for photo editing is Adobe Photoshop, but when Adobe ported the “full PhotoShop” to iOS it landed with a bit of a belly flop.
 It was missing critical features and came with a contractual subscription fee to boot.

 Adobe might not have bothered though, since iOS users have their home-grown photo editor in the form of Affinity Photo.
 This is an app you only need to pay for once, rather than for the rest of your life.

 You’ll find all the same powerful picture manipulation tools one would expect in a desktop-class photo editor and if you have one of the latest iOS devices, impressively smooth performance as well.

 Best Video Game: Infinity Blade Series

-Let’s start off with the bad news, unless you’ve already bought them there’s no way to get the Infinity Blade games anymore.
-Which is a real pity, because for many reasons Infinity Blades I, II and III are the greatest iOS games of all times.
+Let’s start with the bad news: unless you’ve already bought them there’s no way to get the Infinity Blade games anymore.
+This is a real pity because for many reasons Infinity Blades I, II, and III are the greatest iOS games of all time.

 Sure, iOS has had some great ports from consoles (such as Grid Autosport) and amazing originals (such as the Arcade exclusive Grindstone), but Infinity Blade showed the world that iOS is a serious gaming platform.

 It used Unreal Engine, it had console grade graphics and it showed that you could create an action game with good touch controls.
 The production values are top-notch as is the writing.
 Infinity Blade even spawned other media, such as novels.